Kibbu92/CustumQuantumTensorflow/paper/paper.md

 # Statement of Need

-HQML has gained increasing attention due to its potential advantages in both computational efficiency and model expressivity [CITE].
-Existing frameworks such as PennyLane [cite] and TensorFlow Quantum [cite] libraries offer powerful tools for simulating quantum circuits and integrating them with classical machine learning models.
+HQML has gained increasing attention due to its potential advantages in both computational efficiency and model expressivity [@henderson:2020, @ceschini:2025].
+Existing frameworks such as PennyLane [@bergholm:2018] and TensorFlow Quantum [@broughton:2020] libraries offer powerful tools for simulating quantum circuits and integrating them with classical machine learning models.
 However, they often introduce several practical challenges, including complex dependencies, reliance on external simulation backends, and limited support for GPU acceleration in certain configurations.
-Additionally, many of these tools are primarily optimized for Linux-based environments, making them less accessible to users working on native Windows systems.
+Additionally, many of these tools are primarily optimized for
+Linux-based environments, making them less accessible to users working on native Windows systems.

 These limitations can significantly hinder experimentation, particularly for researchers who:
 - do not have access to Linux-based infrastructures